Byte projects $100 million in 2020 revenue without increasing marketing spend – TechCrunch

 The first is its technology.
 Alongside impression kits and invisible aligners, byte also includes a device called HyperByte in all of its treatment plans.
 HyperByte is an extra in-mouth device that uses high-frequency vibrations (HFV) to send micropulses through the roots of the teeth and the surrounding bone, speeding up the process of alignment.

-HFV treatment is FDA-approved and offered in orthodontist offices around the country, but usually at a steep price.
+HFV treatment is FDA-cleared and offered in orthodontist offices around the country, but usually at a steep price.

 HyperByte comes included with the cost of using byte’s service, which comes out to $1,895.
 (Folks can also pay via payment plan, called BytePay, which comes out to $349 down and $83/month for a little over two years.)
 The company also includes a whitening solution that can be used in conjunction with aligners.

-Note: Editor’s Note: This post has been updated to correct inaccuracies around Cohen and Johnson’s earlier roles, Washington’s official title, and the launch date for bytePro.